Class Times: Fridays 4:00pm - 7:00pm

 Email: scohen at cs dot utexas dot edu

-Email: william dot chia at utexas dot edu
+Email: zhaosong dot zhu at utexas dot edu

 This course is designed to give students a practical understanding of databases and data systems.
-The goal is to learn modern data management and data processing techniques through lots of problem solving and hands-on projects.
+The goal is to learn modern data management and data processing techniques through a mix of best practices, experimentation, and problem solving.

-The content of the course is organized into three broad areas: 1) SQL with an emphasis on the standard features of the language; 2) data models from relational to hierarchical; and 3) dataflow programming for processing data at-scale.
+The content of the course is organized into three broad areas: 1) query languages with an emphasis on SQL; 2) data models from relational to document to graph; and 3) data engineering, including processing data at-scale.

 Below are some of the topics we will be covering during the term:

 - inserts, updates, deletes

 - data visualization

 The course assumes a programming background and in particular, a solid working knowledge of Python scripting.
 As such, the prerequisites for this course are CS 303E, CS 307 or the equivalent.
 Familiarity with SQL is also helpful, but not required.

 There are two required texts for this course:

 - Josephine Bush, Learn SQL Database Programming, First Edition, 2020.